ktoso/rx-wiki/Filtering-Observables.md

 If you call `take(n)` on an Observable, and that Observable emits _fewer_ than _n_ items before completing, the new, `take`-modified Observable will _not_ throw an exception or invoke `onError()`, but will merely emit this same fewer number of items before it completes.

+#### scheduler

+The `take( )` variant that uses a time window by default operates on the `computation` scheduler, and has a variant that allows you to specify a scheduler by passing in a parameter.
+The variant that takes only a count of items does not operate by default on any particular scheduler.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#take(int)">`take(num)`</a>
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#take(long, java.util.concurrent.TimeUnit)">`take(time, timeunit)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#take(long, java.util.concurrent.TimeUnit, rx.Scheduler)">`take(time, timeunit, scheduler)`</a>